 To understand the effectiveness of QR codes for museums and exhibits, you must understand what each is and what each does to engage the audience.

 QR Code is an advanced version of the barcode.
 They are two-dimensional and have the space to store more than 4000 characters.
 You may have probably used them while paying bills in retail shops.

-QR Codes are much more efficient than the traditional barcodes because they can be scanned or read via smartphone camera.
-QR Codes can be generated with colours, company logo, as well as graphics.
+QR Codes are much more efficient than traditional barcodes because they can be scanned or read via smartphone camera.
+QR Codes can be generated with colors, company logo, and graphics.
 All the latest smartphone versions are equipped with QR Code Readers.

 Applications of QR Codes